joreilly/WordMasterKMP/README.md

 - fix color status shown when more than 1 of same character
 - check if overall word is valid and show indication in UI if not
+- hitting enter on desktop client should submit guess
 - share Compose code between Android and Desktop